The Cliff Lodge at Snowbird

 Snowbird’s Oktoberfest has been a Utah tradition since 1973 and draws in more than 60,000 visitors each year.
 It’s one of the largest festivals in the state and is held on the weekends from mid-August through mid-October.
-Attendees will enjoy live music, food, over 50 varieties of beer, local and regional craft booths, Bratwurst eating contest, beard and mustache contest, etc. This is in addition to the usual summer activities at Snowbird; Woodward WreckTangle, mountain coaster, bungee trampoline, tram and lift rides, plus additional kids activities!
+Attendees will enjoy live music, food, over 50 varieties of beer, local and regional craft booths, a Bratwurst eating contest, a beard and mustache contest, etc. This is in addition to the usual summer activities at Snowbird; Woodward WreckTangle, mountain coaster, bungee trampoline, tram and lift rides, plus additional kids activities!

-Keith and I were thrilled to not only be going to the festivities, but to check out The Cliff Lodge for the first time.
+Keith and I were thrilled to not only be going to the festivities but to check out The Cliff Lodge for the first time.
 Technically, I guess we’ve been through parts of the lodge before, but it was through different eyes as we were guests of the hotel this time.

-The decor and feel of the whole place totally vibes with us.
+The decor and feel of the whole place totally vibe with us.
 Some say the lodge is plain and they don't like the exposed concrete, we disagree.
 We enjoy the low-key decor and emphasis on the outdoors.
 Keith and I both agree it has a great modern feel of simple luxury, but a relaxed sense that places value on the natural surroundings.

-The Cliff Lodge offers a variety of amenities; fine dining, bar, spa services, gym and fitness classes, pool and hot tubs, several areas to relax and take in the view, coffee shop, etc. The lodge is a great choice whether you are skiing the iconic Snowbird Mountain in the winter or enjoying numerous outdoor activities in the summer!
+The Cliff Lodge offers a variety of amenities; fine dining, a bar, spa services, gym and fitness classes, pool and hot tubs, several areas to relax and take in the view, a coffee shop, etc. The lodge is a great choice whether you are skiing the iconic Snowbird Mountain in the winter or enjoying numerous outdoor activities in the summer!

-Keith and I, or at least I, anticipated being able to do everything at the lodge during this weekend.
+Keith and I, or at least I, anticipated being able to do everything at the lodge this weekend.
 That was not the case.
-We spent most of the day at Oktoberfest enjoying the music, food and beer.
+We spent most of the day at Oktoberfest enjoying the music, food, and beer.
 By evening we weren’t really hungry for a big dinner or felt like swimming so we ended up getting sandwiches and just exploring the hotel.
 We meandered around trying to familiarize ourselves with the amenities and just took time to relax.
 It’s funny how staying at a nice hotel will do that to you!

 Keith and I planned to relax at the rooftop pool all day and enjoy a nice dinner at The Aerie to celebrate my birthday, which was the next day.
 This ended up being the perfect way to spend the day.
 A friend and former coworker of Keith’s ended up being in Salt Lake City Sunday afternoon so we planned for Mike to meet us at Snowbird to show him around.